open-feature/spec/specification/types.md

 A structure which supports definition of arbitrary properties, with keys of type `string`, and values of type `boolean`, `string`, or `number`.

 This structure is populated by a provider for use by an [Application Author](./glossary.md#application-author) via the [Evaluation API](./glossary.md#evaluation-api) or an [Application Integrator](./glossary.md#application-integrator) via [hooks](./sections/04-hooks.md).

+### Provider Metadata

+A structure which carries information about the provider.
+In addition to the defined metadata fields below, arbitrary information can be stored here unique to the provider.

+`name` is a required key with a string value.
+`allFlagKeys` is an optional key with a collection of string value.

 ### Provider Status